mtolly/onyx/haskell/README.md

       * Convert Phase Shift "Real Drums" to RB by removing hihat pedal notes
       * Convert tap notes to HOPO notes
       * Remove some overdrive phrases if they produce invalid unison phrases

-    FeedBack `.chart` format is also supported.
-It must be in the Clone Hero format, meaning:

-      * Must be in its own folder, with `notes.chart` and optional `song.ini`
-      * Audio must be named according to Phase Shift conventions:
-        `song.ogg`, `guitar.ogg`, etc.
-      * Both OGG Vorbis and MP3 audio are supported

     If the "automatic tom markers" option is turned on, an FoF song that doesn't have any tom markers and that does not have "pro_drums = True" in the